 - 2 cups wild rice

-- 4 tablespoons vegan butter (or olive oil)
+- 4 tbsp vegan butter or olive oil

 - fresh parsley for topping

-- Start by making the sauce.
-In a medium pot, bring 2 cups of water to a boil.
+- In a medium pot, bring 2 cups of water to a boil.
 Place the raw cashews into a small bowl and pour the boiling water over them, so the cashews are fully covered.
 Allow the cashews to soak for at least 30 minutes.